NewFolder6/de_timer/README.md

 ## Usage

 1. Start CS2 and join a match
-2. Launch the C4 Timer application
+2. Launch the de_timer application
 3. The timer will automatically appear when the C4 is planted
-4. Position the overlay window as desired on your screen
+4. Position the overlay window as desired on your screen *to be developed